🏆 MediaRank Swiss National News: Facebook 2026

 Swiss Publisher Performance Audit: 2026 Rankings

-Within the industry, the ER stands as the most representative public-facing benchmark for evaluating how successfully a media brand performs in the social ecosystem.
-It reveals which publishers are merely "shouting into the void" and which are building a sustainable digital future.
+Within the industry, the engagement rate stands as the most representative public-facing benchmark for evaluating how successfully a media brand performs in the social ecosystem.

 Below, we present the average engagement rates achieved by the top Swiss publishers as of March 2026.

-The analysis reveals several striking deviations from the market average: at the summit of the leaderboard, Tages-Anzeiger commands an engagement level that significantly outpaces its closest rivals, maintaining a lead of more than a full percentage point over the next highest publisher.
-In fact, its interaction rate nearly matches the combined total of the bottom four outlets in the top ten.
+The analysis reveals significant divergences within Swiss media: at the top of the leaderboard, Tages-Anzeiger commands an engagement level that significantly outpaces its closest rivals, maintaining a lead of more than a full percentage point over the next highest publisher.
+In fact, its engament rate exceeds the combined total of the bottom five outlets in the top ten.

-Conversely, at the tail end of the spectrum, Nau.ch recorded the lowest engagement rate of any major Swiss news publisher — landing at less than one-twelfth the performance of the frontrunner and trailing significantly behind the next lowest-ranked titles, Le Matin Dimanche and watson.
+Conversely, at the tail end of the spectrum, Nau.ch recorded the lowest engagement rate of any major Swiss news publisher and trailing significantly behind the next lowest-ranked titles, Le Matin Dimanche and watson.

 Next we compared these figures with the average engagement rates achieved in March 2025 and looked at the percentage change between 2025 and 2026.

-The analysis of year-over-year growth reveals several dramatic outliers within the Swiss media ecosystem: at the absolute peak of the rankings, Tages-Anzeiger achieved a surge in engagement that dwarfs its competitors, securing a lead of nearly 200 percentage points over the next closest publisher.
-Remarkably, its growth rate is almost equal to the combined performance of the bottom six outlets in the top ten.
+The analysis of year-over-year growth reveals several dramatic outliers: at the absolute peak of the rankings, Tages-Anzeiger again achieved a surge in engagement that dwarfs its competitors, securing a lead of nearly 200 percentage points over the next closest publisher and over 2,500 more than Le Matin Dimanche in third.

-At the opposite end of the spectrum, Nau.ch recorded the most marginal engagement gain, landing at less than one-sixtieth the performance of the market leader and falling significantly behind the next lowest-ranked title, 20 Minuten.
+Nau.ch recorded the smallest engagement gain, landing at less than one-sixtieth the performance of the market leader and falling significantly behind the next lowest-ranked title, 20 Minuten.